 - whip up the mascarpone (or cream cheese/dairy-free alternative)

 - toss together the diced mango and beets

 Then it’s just about layering on those ingredients and drizzling with the honey balsamic glaze before serving.
 Easy and impressive!

 I may or may not have eaten this for lunch.
 I could actually go for this on a normal sized piece of toast and enjoy with breakfast.
-So many flavors and So good.
-The mascarpone makes it quite irresistable…. but alternatively you could go for goat cheese, cream cheese, brie, or even a dairy-free alternative like Kite Hill.
+So many flavors and so good.
+The mascarpone makes it quite irresistible…. but alternatively you could go for goat cheese, cream cheese, brie, or even a dairy-free alternative like Kite Hill.

 - 1 package pre-cooked Love Beets, diced

 - 1 large mango, diced